 The Library on Capitol Square

-In previous local history blog post, we learned the early days of the library were somewhat tumultuous.
+In a previous local history blog post, we learned the early days of the library were somewhat tumultuous.
 During its first years the library bounced around Kansas Avenue from rented space to rented space.
 It wasn’t until 1878 that Edward Wilder, the library board president, began to float the idea that the library needed its own permanent home.
 The building that resulted became “the pride of the entire city and state” and served as the home of the Topeka Library for the next 71 years.

 A Wild(er) Idea